The upcoming election is a presidential primary. Learn About Presidential Primaries

 Be sure that your signature matches your signature on file with the state!
 If you registered online or at the DMV, check the signature on your license.
 If the signature does not match, your ballot could be tossed and will not count.

-You can also drop off your ballot in person at your local elections office, drop box, or polling place.
+You can also drop off your ballot in person at your local elections office, or polling place.

 An election official, caregiver, family member, household member or acquaintance can return a ballot on your behalf.